 Other personality traits that are common in narcissistic personality disorder include getting angry or impatient when they are not given the treatment or concessions they feel they deserve.
 It is common for them to react with rage or to belittle others in an attempt to make themselves appear superior.

 Narcissistic Marriage Problems

-- Complete Control
+1. Complete Control

-- Competition With The Children
+2. Competition With the Children

-- One-Sided Credit
+3. One-Sided Credit

-- Extreme Jealousy
+4. Extreme Jealousy

 Extreme jealousy is another common narcissistic marriage problem.
-This again goes back to the need to be the center of attention that is characteristic of most narcissists.
+Again, this goes back to the need to be the center of attention that is characteristic of most narcissistic people.
 It is common for those with a narcissistic personality disorder to have secret feelings of insecurity.
 If they feel like someone else is getting your love and attention, it can trigger intense feelings of jealousy.
 This is also true if they feel like someone is better or smarter than them.
 The problem with this jealousy is that it often leads to intense arguments.
 If they feel jealous that someone else is getting your love or attention, they may blame you for flirting or being unfaithful, even if it is not true.
 Additionally, they may go to extreme lengths to get rid of any competition.

 Dealing With Narcissistic Abuse